OTP Bots: The Complete Guide

 Understanding OTP Bots: Their Function and Operation

-To fully grasp the potency of OTP bots, it’s essential first to understand how the one-time password system functions.
-A typical OTP system generates a unique, temporary code that the user must input, along with their regular password, to gain access to an account.
-This code can be delivered via different mediums, such as text messages, emails, or specialized apps.
-The idea is to add an extra layer of security; even if a malicious party gets hold of the user’s main password, they still need the OTP to access the account.
+The code is delivered via different mediums, such as text messages, emails, or authentication apps.
+The idea behind OTP is to add an extra layer of security.
+Even if a threat actor obtains a user’s password, they still need the OTP to access the account.

 What is an OTP Bot?